antalszava/plaquette-ibm-backend/README.rst

 ``plaquette-ibm-backend-``: connecting ``plaquette`` to IBM Quantum
 ===================================================================

-``plaquette-ibm-backend`` is an easy to install plugin that allows using IBM Quantum remote systems and simulators with `plaquette <https://docs.plaquette.design/>`_.
+``plaquette-ibm-backend`` is an easy-to-install plugin that allows using IBM Quantum remote systems and simulators with `plaquette <https://docs.plaquette.design/>`_.

 Installation